Mapping UHECRs deflections through the turbulent galactic magnetic field with the latest RM data: Method

 As previously mentioned, there are two possibilities.
 If the magnetic field variance dominates this expression, then there is a simple direct relation $\la RM^2 \ra \propto \la {\cal I}(\dB)^2 \ra$.
 The second option is that the $\la B \ra^2$ term wins, in which case the measured RMs would be due to a combination of fluctuations in the electron density and the magnetic field, which we can not disentangle; the contribution of the magnetic field variance $\la \delta B^2 \ra$ to the UHECR deflections would then be smaller than in eq.~(\ref{DefUL}), so the latter would be an overestimation and would, therefore, provide one with an upper bound on the deflections.

-We can also turn this argument around: assuming a given set of parameters which describe the electron density, its fluctuations and the average magnetic field, we can ask which would be the contribution of the last term (independent of the unknown $\la \delta B^2\ra$) to the measured RM.
+We can also turn this argument around.
+Assume a given set of parameters which describe the electron density, its fluctuations and the average magnetic field.
+We can ask which would be the contribution of the last term (independent of the unknown $\la \delta B^2\ra$) to the measured RM.
 If this is actually larger than what is observed, the conclusion is that the set of parameters used is not consistent with the RM data.
 Still, eq.~(\ref{DefUL}) gives a valid upper bound for a given electron density.

 Consider the parameters that enter eq.~(\ref{RMcurve}).
 First, we fix the value of the path length $D$ that should be inserted into our calculations.
 The variances get contributions only in regions where considerable magnetic fields and electron density are present.
 Both quantities are usually assumed to decay very rapidly with the height $h$ above the Galactic plane: like $\mathrm{sech}^2(h/d)$~\citep{Cordes2002}; or $\exp(-h/d)$~\citep{Gaensler2008}, albeit with possibly somewhat different vertical scales $d$.
-To describe the electron density distribution we use the NE2001 model~\citep{Cordes2002} modified with an increased vertical scale ($n(h=0)\approx0.014~\mathrm{cm^{-3}},~d = 1.8~\mathrm{kpc}$), which is implied by recent observations~\citep{Gaensler2008, Pshirkov2011}.
+To describe the electron density distribution we use the NE2001 model~\citep{Cordes2002} modified with an increased vertical scale ($n(h=0)\approx0.014~\mathrm{cm^{-3}},~d = 1.8~\mathrm{kpc}$), which is implied by recent observations~\citep{Pshirkov2011} (see also~\citep{Gaensler2008}; in~\citep{Savage:2009hn,Taylor:1993my} instead lower values for $d$ were preferred: it is immediate to rescale all our results for any of these options, see below).
 We adopt this vertical scale and cut the integrals at the value $D=d/\sin(b)$.
 Notice that since all three terms in eq.~(\ref{RMcurve}) are roughly proportional to $D$, their relative magnitude does not depend strongly on the adopted value.
+Finally, we also assume that the vertical scale of the turbulent part of the GMF does not exceed $\sim 2$~kpc, i.e., magnetic field and electron density regions are largely spatially coincident (see Sec.~\ref{sec:results_and_conclusions} for more details).